theking2/php-csp-builder/README.md

  * CspDirective::Script - srcipt-src
  * CspDirective::Style - style-src

-These can be shortened with for instance
+These can be of course be shortened with this
 ```
 use \CspDirective as CspD;
 use \CspSource as CspS;
 ```

 ## addCspPolicies
 Deprecated, use one of the other add functions instead.
-Adds an array of policies to a directive, well overwrite existing policies.
+Adds an array of policies to a directive, while overwrite existing policies.

 ## addCspPolicy
-Adds one policy to the list for a directive
+Adds one policy to the list for a directive.
+Returns a CspBuilder so can be chained.

 ## addCspPolicyUrl
-Adds a URL to the list for a directive
+Adds a URL to the list for a directive.
+Returns a CspBuilder so can be chained.

 ## addCspPolicyNonce
 Adds the nonce to a directive.
-The nonce is calculated at constuction
+The nonce is calculated at constuction.
+Returns a CspBuilder so can be chained.

 ## getNonce
 Return the current nonce as string